Meshkat-Shadik/Meshkat-Shadik/readme.md

 ## 🎤 About Me

-I'm a Software-Engineer at Sokrio Technologies.
-I'm part of a team that is dedicated to creating innovative solutions for the inhouse product for DMS.
-My role involves collaborating with cross-functional teams to develop and maintain mobile applications that enhance the company's online platform.
+I’m a Software Engineer at Bloxley, where I work remotely on designing and developing scalable, high-performance applications.
+My experience spans across building impactful digital products, with a strong focus on mobile platforms and system reliability.

-My passion lies in **Mobile App Development**, particularly using the Flutter & Kotlin.
-I find the both are versatile and powerful, allowing me to build robust mobile applications.
-I'm constantly honing my skills in this area, staying up-to-date with the latest trends and technologies in this section to deliver the best solutions.
+Previously, at Sokrio Technologies, I played a key role in developing and maintaining in-house DMS solutions, collaborating closely with cross-functional teams to deliver efficient and user-focused mobile applications.
+I also contributed as a Software Engineer at CifarX, where I worked on a wide spectrum of projects, including complex e-commerce systems, strengthening my ability to adapt across different domains and requirements.

-In addition to my full-time job, I have a thriving career on CifarX.
-Over the years, this remote experience has allowed me to diversify my skill set and work on a wide range of app development projects, from simple app to complex e-commerce platforms.
-It's been a valuable learning experience, and I'm grateful for the opportunity to collaborate with CifarX from a corner of my room.
+My core expertise lies in Mobile App Development, particularly with Flutter and Kotlin.
+I focus on writing clean, maintainable code and building scalable architectures that support long-term product growth.

-I'm always excited about the challenges and opportunities that come with software engineering and web development.
-Whether it's solving complex coding problems at my full-time job or taking on interesting projects as a freelancer, I am committed to delivering high-quality solutions and constantly improving my skills to stay at the forefront of the field.
+I’m driven by solving complex engineering problems, continuously refining my craft, and delivering high-quality solutions that create real-world impact.

 ## 🥇 Education
 | | | |